badetitou/badetitou.github.io/misc/_drafts/2021-10-01-migrating-internationalization.md

 NeoJSON allows one to create a custom encoder.

 For the export, we first select a language.
-Then, we build a dictionnary with all the namespaces:
+Then, we build a dictionary with all the namespaces:

 ```st
 rootDic := Dictionary new.